zzzprojects/learn-orm/tutorials/dapper/insert-data.md

 Inserting data into the database is one of the CRUD operations that act on an individual row by inserting a row.
 There are various ways to insert new records into the database using Dapper ORM.

+**Dapper** provides an `Execute` extension method that allows you to insert a record.

 You can easily insert a single new record by writing an `INSERT` statement with parameters for each column you want to set.

 ```csharp
 private static void InsertSingleAuthor()